dynatrace-extensions/dt-extensions-yamlex/README.md

 ### `diff`

-Compare two YAML files and show the differences.
+Compare two YAML files or source dirrectories and show the differences.

 This is an **extremely useful command** when you are dealing with a very big set of changes in the `extension.yaml` file and need to verify what exactly changed.

 The power of `yamlex diff` is that it can compare the actual content of the YAML, not the line number or the order of the keys.
-It recursively compares the source and target YAML files and shows exactly what has changed and where, irrespective of how the keys are ordered or how long the lines are.
+It recursively compares the source and target and shows exactly what has changed and where, irrespective of how the keys are ordered or how long the lines are.

 Use cases: